InterweaveCloud/terraform-aws-ubuntu-desktop-vm/README.md

 | [Faizan Raza](https://www.linkedin.com/in/faizan-raza-997808206/) | Lead Developer |
 | [Muhammad Hasan](https://www.linkedin.com/in/muhammad-hasan-b2553221a/) | Developer |

+## Style Guidelines

+### Naming Convention

+Throughout the module, the naming convention used is as follows:
+- For Terraform resource names, the names consist of lowercase characters and _ to represent spaces in the name.
+- For AWS resource names, the names consist of lowercase characters and - to represent spaces in the name, with the <a name="input_prefix"></a> [prefix](#input\_prefix) variable attached to the beginning of the name and the <a name="input_environment"></a> [environment](#input\_environment).

 ## Resources Used
 [Terraform Docs](https://terraform-docs.io/) used for generating documentation.

+[def]: terraform-aws-ubuntu-desktop-vm/Architecture-Diagram.png